Regarding Democracy through Greg Marinovich’s photography

 It is in this regard, and certainly seems fitting, that one should consider the ability of photographs to democratise all experiences – especially when regarding photojournalist Greg Marinovich’s remarkable portfolio of early 1990s images titled The Dead Zone.

-Recently acquired by the Constitutional Court Trust, 41 of the Pulitzer Prize-winner’s photographs were unveiled at the Constitutional Court Art Collection (CCAC) in Pretoria on Human Right’s Day earlier this year – offering a wide-ranging visual history, an imaginary possession, of the internecine conflicts and violent bloodletting that engulfed South Africa before its first-ever democratic elections in 1994.
+Recently acquired by the Constitutional Court Trust, custodian of the Constitutional Court Art Collection, 41 of the Pulitzer Prize-winner’s photographs were unveiled at the Constitutional Court in Johannesburg on Human Right’s Day earlier this year – offering a wide-ranging visual history, an imaginary possession, of the internecine conflicts and violent bloodletting that engulfed South Africa before its first-ever democratic elections in 1994.
 “As photographs provide individuals with an imaginary possession of a past that is unreal, they also help people to take possession of a space in which they are insecure”, writes Sontag – an ability that Marinovich’s photographs illustrate by their very acquisition by the Constitutional Court Trust, and in the reception they receive upon being viewed.

 Doll’s Head, Boipatong, 1992.
 A man holds a white doll’s head on a spear in the angry aftermath of the Boipatong Massacre of June 1992.
 Forty-five people were killed by Inkatha Freedom Party members, allegedly supported by police, which nearly derailed the negotiations towards a democratic solution to South Africa’s dilemma.